victoongo/Ubuntu_Setup/ubuntu_cuda_setup.md

 ```
 7, Additional Notes:
     - TF does NOT work with the latest python 3.6. so create a conda env with Python 3.5 for it.
 8, After a while nvidia-smi stopped being able to communicate with the GPU.
 Had to reinstall CUDA8 twice for the GPU to work properly again.
+Does this happen only after a dist-upgrade?